quic/aimet/Docs/api_docs/onnx_auto_quant.rst

     :member-order: bysource

-**Note** :
- - It is recommended to use onnx-simplifier before applying auto-quant.
+**Note:** It is recommended to use onnx-simplifier before applying auto-quant.

 Code Examples